JohnDCode/JohnDCode.github.io/_posts/2025-07-27-Options-Pricer.md

 media_subpath: '/assets/2025-07-27-Options-Pricer'
 ---

+#### Latest Version

+Version 0.4 of RustQuant introduces:

+- Manual pricing for European options (automatic pricing to come soon)
+- Calculation of Greeks

 This past month, I set out to learn (according to Stack Overflow's developer survey) the "most loved" programming language, Rust.
 This proved to be a rather daunting task, but after reading up on the language and then playing around with its various unique features, I decided to develop a project I had originally envisioned a few months prior.
-I created a cross-platform [CLI tool](https://github.com/JohnDCode/JDA-CLI-Options-Pricer-Publish) that allows users to instantly calculate fair prices for live financial options contracts.
+I created a cross-platform CLI tool that allows users to instantly calculate fair prices for live financial options contracts.

+The [source](https://github.com/JohnDCode/RustQuant) and [compiled binaries](https://github.com/JohnDCode/RustQuant-Publish) for this project can be found on my [GitHub](https://github.com/JohnDCode).